McArthur/McCollum Building at Harvard Business School

 FIRST-OF-ITS-KIND ECOSYSTEM ROOF IN NEW ENGLAND

 The roof was planted with a variety of native species desirable for pollinators and seeded with a mix of quick-to-germinate annuals and flowering herbaceous perennials.
 Many of the seed species are commonly used as cover crops to improve soil conditions, reduce soil erosion, and provide habitat for beneficial insects.
-Germination began 3 days after seeding, and within several weeks the roof developed into a lush meadow of flowering buckwheat, calendula, aster, milkweed, clover and ripe radishes.
+Germination began three days after seeding, and within several weeks the roof developed into a lush meadow of flowering buckwheat, calendula, aster, milkweed, clover and ripe radishes.
+Several honey bee hives on the roof meadow are managed and researched by The Best Bees Company.

 Harvard Business School